 People at increased risk of contracting hepatitis B should be immunised.
-The hepatitis B vaccine is also very effective at preventing infection with hepatitis B if you have been at risk from a possible source of infection (for example, a needlestick injury) and you are not immunised.
+The hepatitis B vaccine can also be used to prevent infection if for example, you have had a needlestick injury and you are not immunised.
 Some people need blood tests to check if they are immune.
 See your practice nurse if you think you need this vaccine.

 What is hepatitis B?

-Hepatitis B is a disease caused by the hepatitis B virus.
-The disease mainly affects the liver.
+Hepatitis B is an infection caused by the hepatitis B virus.
+The infection mainly affects the liver.
 However, if you are infected, the virus is present in body fluids such as blood, saliva, semen and vaginal fluid.
-In the UK it is estimated that about 1 person in 1,000 is infected with the hepatitis B virus.
+In the UK it is estimated that about 1 person in 350 is infected with the hepatitis B virus.
 It is much more common in other countries - these include sub-Saharan Africa, most of Asia and the Pacific islands.

 All pregnant women in the UK are offered testing for hepatitis B during each pregnancy.